 - Packing Cubes: I LOVE packing cubes.
 Nothing makes unpacking your stuff and putting it into a hostel locker easier than packing cubes.
 Not to mention it keeps you organized and sane.
 We pack ours by rolling our clothing rather than folding it, which saves us space and also helps prevent wrinkles.
 Win-win!

 - Laundry Bag, Toiletry Bag, & Shoe Bag: When you’re backpacking, anything inside your backpack is gonna get all over everything else.
 So we keep them separate using different bags (and those awesome packing cubes for our clothing).
 Our laundry goes in a laundry bag so it doesn’t get moldy or smell up our clean clothes.
 The shoes we aren’t wearing fit into a little shoe bag so we don’t get whatever we’re walking through all over our stuff (gross).
 And the toiletry bag keeps our belongings protected from leaks, spills, or moisture.
-Honestly, this set of nylon drawstring bags would work for all of the above except a dry bag (we actually used a dry bag as our toiletry bag.)
-And yes, if you’re wondering, we did try using plastic bags – they tore really easily and were a lot harder to replace than you’d think!
+We actually used a dry bag as our toiletry bag, and yes, if you’re wondering, we did try using plastic bags – they tore really easily and were a lot harder to replace than you’d think!
 Re-usable bags are also more earth friendly in general.

 - Lightweight Packable Day Bag: We each carry a day bag.
 This lightweight, pack-able backpack is perfect for some snacks, a couple of jackets, cameras, phones, and whatever we need for the day.
 It also doubles as our lockable carry-on valuables bag while on transit, which is key for safety – never let your passport, camera, or laptop out of your sight!
 We also carry around various groceries from city to city, and it’s nice to not have to stuff food into the top of our giant backpacks.
 We used this bag daily!
 Our other day bag is a Camelbak Hydration Pack that fits 100oz of water, snacks, AND has some room for gear, too – perfect for hikes or exploring in hot areas like Cartagena or Parque Tayrona where you’ll need to stay extra hydrated.